jford-daac/daa-choices-tools-test/AdChoices Signal/AdChoices Signal Specification.md

 The DAA's strategic approach to tool development over recent years has prioritized modularity and adaptability to emerging identifier technologies, ensuring we can consistently uphold our mandate to provide consumers with meaningful transparency and choice.

-The AdChoices Signal is an encoding of users' IBA preferences that can be passed to DAA Participants from DAA tools, retrieved by DAA Participants from HTTP headers or on-page JavaScript for users with Protect My Choices installed, or via CMPs working with DAA (as shown in Appendix 7).
+The AdChoices Signal is an encoding of users' IBA preferences that can be passed to DAA Participants from DAA tools, retrieved by DAA Participants from HTTP headers or on-page JavaScript for users with Protect My Choices installed, as shown in Appendix 7.
 Participants in the ecosystem are expected to modify their IBA data collection and/or use behavior according to the preferences expressed in this string, consistent with the Self-Regulatory Principles[^1] in the jurisdiction(s) where they operate.

 ## Overview